UAE: This Emirati chef runs cafe with her 5 kids; first citizen to win French award

 As a mother of six, Maryam makes sure that she spends quality time with her children, from preparing breakfast together to spontaneous family gatherings in the evening, where they share details of their day.

-With encouragement from Maryam and her husband, their children help manage the restaurant according to their interests.
+With encouragement from Maryam and her husband, their children help out at the restaurant, depending on their interests.
 "Before starting the project, I knew there would be losses and reduced communication due to the busy nature of the work.
 I was determined not to let my children be part of that loss.
 So, I set goals to involve them in the project, including having them attend meetings.
 Through discussions and understanding their interests, each child chose their role," she explained.

 "When passion turns into a goal, the impossible becomes possible."
 Al Mansouri lives by this mantra, and her love for her work is noticeable in everything she does.